Egyptian nationality law: Loss of nationality

 Egyptian nationals can renounce their nationality pending approval by the state.
 To reacquire nationality that has been lost whether through renunciation or denaturalization, five years must have lapsed since its termination.
-Nationals may be denaturalized in Egypt for having dual nationality or serving in the military of another state without government authorization; performing actions against state interests; having been a "Zionist"; failure to perform military obligations; performing actions indicating one is a national of another state; committing serious crimes, disloyal acts, or crimes against the state or state security; residing abroad without authorization; or for fraud, misrepresentation, or concealment in a naturalization petition.
+Nationals may be denaturalized in Egypt for having dual nationality or serving in the military of another state without government authorization; performing actions against state interests; having been a Zionist; failure to perform military obligations; performing actions indicating one is a national of another state; committing serious crimes, disloyal acts, or crimes against the state or state security; residing abroad without authorization; or for fraud, misrepresentation, or concealment in a naturalization petition.
 Some of the provisions for denaturalization depend upon the length of time one has been naturalized and others have neither a time limit, nor make distinction between native born or naturalized individuals in loss of nationality.

 Dual nationality

 Dual nationality is typically allowed in Egypt since 2004, as long as authorization is given by the government; however, neither the president nor prime minister, or their immediate family members can hold multiple nationalities.
 Various court rulings in specific cases have also barred parliamentarians from having dual nationality.
-Typically, if someone acquires dual nationality and does not have governmental permission, there is no automatic consequence; however, if the Cabinet of Egypt has rendered a decision on the case, the effected individual is legally denaturalized.
+Typically, if someone acquires dual nationality and does not have governmental permission, there is no automatic consequence; however, if the Cabinet of Egypt has rendered a decision on the case, the affected individual is legally denaturalized.